nordic-institute/X-Road-development/WORKFLOW.md

 request is submitted for review and approval to X-Road Working Group, according to the procedure in [X-Road Development Model](https://github.com/nordic-institute/x-road-development/blob/master/DEVELOPMENT_MODEL.md#31-evaluate), section "Evaluate".

-10.2 The NIIS co-ordinates development by the X-Road Product Roadmap.
+10.2 The NIIS coordinates development by the X-Road Product Roadmap.
 Approved request will be entered into the Roadmap.
 Dependencies and effects to other components of the X-Road software and other projects must be analysed in preparing of requests.